 Annual Journal Metrics

-97 days to first decision for all manuscripts (Median)
+78 days submission to first editorial decision for all manuscripts (Median)